BlasBenito/myWebsite/content/authors/admin/_index.md

 My research  primarily focused on [unveiling the environmental drivers shaping the distribution of biological diversity in space and time](https://scholar.google.es/citations?user=WBTp0McAAAAJ&hl=en).
 During this journey, I developed scientific R packages for various purposes, such as [time-series comparison](https://CRAN.R-project.org/package=distantia) and [analysis of lagged effects](https://CRAN.R-project.org/package=memoria), [spatial modeling with Random Forest](https://CRAN.R-project.org/package=spatialRF), and [ecological simulation](https://CRAN.R-project.org/package=virtualPollen).

+Throughout this journey, I collaborated with 210 esteemed coauthors from 22 countries to publish 49 research papers in reputable peer-reviewed journals.
+To date, our collective work has garnered over 1600 citations.
+Notably, three of our papers have received recognition as 'most downloaded papers' in prestigious journals, and two have been honored as 'editor's picks'.

 ## Beyond Work

 In my leisure time, I cherish moments with my family, tinker on the piano with enthusiasm (regardless of the results!), embrace the serenity of the sea on my stand-up paddle board, and continue my passion for developing R packages.